fastify/middie/README.md

 If you want to change the Fastify hook that the middleware will be attached to, pass a `hook` option like so:

 *Note you can access `req.body` from the `preValidation` lifecycle step onwards.
-The lifecycle order is available in the (Fastify documentation)[https://www.fastify.io/docs/latest/Reference/Hooks/]*
+Take a look at the [Lifecycle](https://www.fastify.io/docs/latest/Lifecycle/) documentation page to see the order of the steps.*

 ```js
 const fastify = require('fastify')()